sangiizz/Reestar--project/README.md

-Here is my 2nd project with using HTML and CSS
+Here is my 2nd project built with  HTML and CSS